Andrew Nesbitt

 Andrew Nesbitt (born 2 September 1960) is a former rally driver and businessman from Newtownhamilton, County Armagh, Northern Ireland.
 He won two Irish Tarmac Rally Championships (2000 and 2002) and won the Donegal International Rally six times (1996, 1998, 2000, 2002, 2003, and 2006).
+His co-driver was James O'Brien from County Cork.

-Rally Career
+Rally career

-His co-driver was James O'Brien from Co.
-Cork.
-He is best known for driving the Subaru Impreza but first made his name driving a Toyota Celica on the 1996 Donegal International Rally.
+Nesbitt is best known for driving the Subaru Impreza but first made his name driving a Toyota Celica on the 1996 Donegal International Rally.
 He defied the odds to beat top drivers such as Bertie Fisher and Austin MacHale.

-Since then he has had a host of rally wins.
-In 2000 he made history by winning the Donegal International while recording the fastest time on all 22 stages.
-He went on to become Tarmac Champion in 2000 and 2002.
-Andrew has taken a number of wins since 2002, but has failed to reclaim the tarmac title.
+Since then he has had a host of rally wins, such as in 2000 when he won the Donegal International Rally while recording the fastest time on all 22 stages.
+He went on to become Irish Tarmac Rally Champion in 2000 and 2002.

+Nesbitt has taken a number of wins since 2002, but has failed to reclaim the tarmac title.
 He was often leading rallies or was in a strong position, until mechanical failures let him down.

-More recently he has performed very well, but has been unable to compete in a full season.
+Nesbitt won all the events he finished in 2000, when he won the Tarmac Championship for the first time.
+In 2002, he won every round of the Tarmac Championship he finished too.

 Previously, his car has been prepared by McKinstry Motorsport.
-In 2004 Andrew realised his dream by entering the WRC (World Rally Championship) for the first time.
-He entered the snow event in Sweden and finished a very respectable 28th, in what is a very specialist event.
-He was 5th amongst the privateer crews.
-One of the most remarkable achievements of Andrew's career was winning the Jim Clark Memorial Rally for three consecutive years, breaking the record in the process.
+In 2004, Nesbitt realised his dream by entering the WRC (World Rally Championship) for the first time in a Subaru Impreza WRC.
+He entered the snow event in Sweden and finished 28th, coming 5th amongst the privateer crews.
+Among the achievements of Nesbitt's career was winning the Jim Clark Memorial Rally for three consecutive years, breaking the record in the process.
+Nesbitt also holds the record of wins at the Donegal International Rally, with 6 wins, ahead of Billy Coleman and Bertie Fisher (each with 4 wins).

-On 11 and 12 August 2007 at Maasmechelen in Belgium Nesbitt contested his first ever round of the FIA European Championships for Rallycross Drivers with a 550+bhp strong spare Saab 9-3 T16 4x4 of Swede Per Eklund.
+On 11 and 12 August 2007, at Maasmechelen in Belgium, Nesbitt contested his first ever round of the FIA European Championships for Rallycross Drivers with a 550+bhp strong spare Saab 9-3 T16 4x4 of Swede Per Eklund.

-Business

-Nesbitt recently acquired a Solar energy company, Cool Power, which he later incorporated into Cross Energy, under the Cross-Group, along with its fruit ripening, hire and refrigeration departments.
-With Cross Energy, Nesbitt introduced Northern Ireland's first solar powered car charger.
+By 2020, Nesbitt had competed in around ninety events, winning 31, 19 of which were international rally wins.
+He has won a total of 260 stage wins.

+Cars

+During his career, Nesbitt was best for driving the Subaru Impreza WRC, of which he has used many different variants.
+His two Tarmac Championships were won in a Subaru Impreza S5 WRC '99 (2000 championship) and a Subaru Impreza S6 WRC '00 (2002 championship), with "Cuisine de France" livery.
+He has also taken wins in other variants, like his 2005 Rally of the Lakes win in an S9 WRC '03.
+He has also taken wins in other cars, such as his 1998 Donegal International Rally win in a Toyota Celica Turbo 4WD or his 2006 Donegal Win in a Mitsubishi Lancer WRC 05.